MicrosoftDocs/memdocs/memdocs/configmgr/comanage/workloads.md

 ## Compliance policies

-Compliance policies define the rules and settings that a device must comply with to be considered compliant by conditional access policies.
-Also use compliance policies to monitor and remediate compliance issues with devices independently of conditional access.
+Compliance policies define the rules and settings that a device must comply with to be considered compliant by Conditional Access policies.
+Also use compliance policies to monitor and remediate compliance issues with devices independently of Conditional Access.
 You can add evaluation of custom configuration baselines as a compliance policy assessment rule.
 For more information, see [Include custom configuration baselines as part of compliance policy assessment](../compliance/deploy-use/create-configuration-baselines.md#bkmk_CAbaselines).

 For more information on the Intune feature, see [Use compliance policies to set rules for devices you manage with Intune](../../intune/protect/device-compliance-get-started.md).